Kodular/Documentation/docs/components/lego-mindstorms/nxt/nxt-drive.md

     |power|`number`|

-Turn the robot counterclockwise indefinitely, with the specified percentage of maximum power, by powering the right drive motor forward and the left drive motor backward.
+_Turn the robot counterclockwise indefinitely, with the specified percentage of maximum power, by powering the right drive motor forward and the left drive motor backward._

 ## Properties

 ### Bluetooth Client

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('NXT Drive', 'Bluetooth Client')]]